dimaryaz/jdmtool/README.md

 # JdmTool

-A command-line tool for programming Garmin aviation data cards aiming to be compatible with [Jeppesen DistributionManager](https://ww2.jeppesen.com/data-solutions/jeppesen-distribution-manager/).
+A command-line tool for downloading Jeppesen databases and programming Garmin aviation data cards aiming to be compatible with [Jeppesen Distribution Manager](https://ww2.jeppesen.com/data-solutions/jeppesen-distribution-manager/).

 It requires:
+- Jeppesen subscription
 - A GNS 430/530 data card programmer (USB ID `0e39:1250`)
 - A 16MB data card